georgeh02/seniorproject2/Deliverables/2-RequirementsSpecification.md

 # WaveX - Agile User Stories

+## Introduction
+WaveX is a software synthesizer in the VST format (Virtual Studio Technology) designed for music producers and sound designers.
+WaveX includes a variety of sound design tools to assist with music production.

 ## Epic 1
 As a music producer, I want a variety of sound design tools in a VST so that I can create a diverse range of sounds